UnscriptedVN/candella/docs/07-roland-boot.md

 - `loader` (str): The name of the Ren'Py screen to display during boot.
 By default, this is set to `None`, thus not displaying a screen.
 - `minimum_load_time` (float): The minimum amount of seconds the boot screen should be displayed if the boot sequence finishes too quickly.
 By default, this is set to `0.0`.
+- `run_setup` (bool): Whether to look for a setup assistant and run it if setup is incomplete or hasn't been executed before.
+By default, this is set to `True`.

 ### Default boot screens